What matters most to me in photography is humanism.

 And this concept doesn’t depend on what you photograph — a portrait, a landscape, a reportage, a war, a wedding, sorrow or laughter.
 One person creates the image, another looks at it; the world in the print is the world of a human being.
 Pain and death in a frame move us to compassion, beauty makes us admire the perfection and fragility of creation.

+If a photograph doesn’t resonate in our souls, it has failed — light, composition, and talk of technical parameters all matter, but they come second.
 Behind every photograph, as behind any true work of art, there must always be a primal source — God, the Universe, the perfect human being.
 It doesn’t matter what you call it; what matters is that this source represents a world of harmony, beauty, and perfection — free from death, violence, and decay.
+That’s what I think about every time I pick up my camera.